cod7alex/Learning-AngularJS/README.md

 1. Added modal window for adding/editing items

 2. Added validation for deadline and est. hours fields: deadline should be date and est.hours should be number

+3. Added checkbox to a header of column with checkboxes that makes all items done/not done